remix-run/remix/docs/guides/single-fetch.md

   - Add `@remix-run/react/future/single-fetch.d.ts` to the end of your `tsconfig.json`'s `compilerOptions.types` array
   - Begin using `unstable_defineLoader`/`unstable_defineAction` in your routes
     - This can be done incrementally - you should have _mostly_ accurate type inference in your current state
+- [**Default revalidation behavior changes to opt-out on GET navigations**][revalidation]: Default revalidation behavior on normal navigations changes from opt-in to opt-out and your server loaders will re-run by default
 - [**Opt-in `action` revalidation**][action-revalidation]: Revalidation after an `action` `4xx`/`5xx` `Response` is now opt-in, versus opt-out

 ## Adding a New Route with Single Fetch